parmonov98/react--redux-auth/README.md

 # react-redux-auth
-This project is a starter kit for JWT based Laravel appalication.
+This project is a starter kit for JWT based Laravel application.

 Setup steps: